Dre Campbell Farm

 If you’ve got a lot of radishes and need to store some, that’s doable.
 But there are a few things to keep in mind when you’re storing radishes.

 First, ensure they are completely dry before storage.
-Next, put them in a plastic bag and then in the cooler section of the fridge.
+Next, store them in a plastic bag in the refrigerator’s crisper drawer.

 If your radishes have any radish greens, you can store those separately in the fridge.
 However, use them within 2 days.